funkyFangs/keep-it-personal/README.md

 |  `keep_it_personal.kip.everything`  | Add every available preference to selected preferences      |
 |   `keep_it_personal.kip.nothing`    | Remove every available preference from selected preferences |

 ## Permission Configuration Properties

-Additionally, in your configuration file, you may specify a default permission level to fall back to.
+For servers which do not use [fabric-permissions-api](https://modrinth.com/mod/fabric-permissions-api) or also use OP permission levels, you may specify a default permission level for these commands.
+This is set as `permissions.permissionLevel` in the configuration file.

 For example, to let anyone with permission level 1 be able to use this command, you would specify the following in `keep_it_personal.toml`.

 ```toml
 [permissions]
 permissionLevel = 1
 ```

+By default, the permission level is `0`.
+Note that the permission level overrides permissions set in the [fabric-permissions-api](https://modrinth.com/mod/fabric-permissions-api).

 ### Defaults